swcarpentry/shell-novice/00-intro.md

 their names are frequently cryptic, and their output is lines of text rather than something visual like a graph.
 On the other hand,
-the shell allows us to combine existing tools in powerful ways with only a few keystrokes. and to set up pipelines to handle large volumes of data automatically.
+the shell allows us to combine existing tools in powerful ways with only a few keystrokes and to set up pipelines to handle large volumes of data automatically.
 In addition,
 the command line is often the easiest way to interact with remote machines.